marcusradell/marcusradell/README.md

-👋 Hi there, you have reached Marcus Radell, Head of Curriculum at https://salt.dev.
+👋 Hi there, you have reached Marcus Rådell, Head of Curriculum at https://salt.dev.
 Please leave a message at my Discord: https://discord.com/invite/59hgZycxYJ.

 My first programming milestone in open source was writing a preconfigured build setup using Gulp and Browserify.
 It was awesome, but I didn't really get how good it was until webpack came along.
 Here's the repo: https://github.com/marcusradell/mn-gulp.
 It's the first npm package I published as well.